 16.11 'Qualifying membership' is membership that counts towards entitlement for benefits.
 Pensionable membership is membership that counts when benefits are calculated.
-This may be different from reckonable service for the purposes of a redundancy payment as it can include pensionable service from previous periods of employment with the NHS or another employer and periods of part-time working.
+This may be different from reckonable service for the purposes of a redundancy payment as it can include pensionable service from previous periods of employment with the NHS or another employer, and periods of part-time working.

-&lt;sup>2 Subject to consultation, for those who are in the new pension scheme (with a normal pension age of 65), minimum pension age will be 55 from when the scheme is set up.
+Subject to consultation, for those who are in the new pension scheme (with a normal pension age of 65), minimum pension age will be 55 from when the scheme is set up.
+NHS terms and conditions of service handbook Pay circular (AforC) 1/2010: amendment number 16